sadan4/seito-openfile/README.md

 - support opening single or multiple files from *Linux `grep` output* with line number, which has the line pattern `file:line[:column]:content` (content is discarded).
 - fallback to VS Code's "Quick Open" input box if file not found.
 (For handy custom search, or find containing files if the path is a folder in the workspace.)
 - include a simple "Open file like this file" command to call Quick Open with current file's relative path (without file extension), for lookup files like it.
+- Using environment variables as part of a path string, `$HOME/bin/file.txt`

 ## Path Lookup Detail